mriviere-company/progi-test/README.md

 symfony server:start

 # Start the frontend dev :
-npm run dev
+npm run dev or npm run watch

 # Start the frontend prod :
 npm run build
-npm start

 # How to use :
 - Frontend bid form and calculation -> /bid-calculation